[music] paused

 This is a learning series for me as well.
 I'm familiar with game dev but not with Bevy, this is why I'm writing these primarily for learning and sharing my knowledge with you.
 If there is any incorrect information, then please inform me, I'll rectify that asap.

 We might not follow standard patterns or best practices in our learning series as the goal is to build games incrementally.
-For example, in this article, we are not using any third party physics crate, instead we are implementing a manual AABB algorithm, which we won't do in future articles.
+For example, in this article, we are not using any third party physics crate, instead we are implementing a manual AABB collision algorithm, which we won't do in future articles.

 What Is a Game Engine?